CKANIO: Learnable Chebyshev Polynomials for Inertial Odometry: Method

-Finally, the output of the EKSA module is mapped to a two-dimensional velocity representation through three fully connected layers and the model is optimized using the Mean Squared Error (MSE) loss function to ensure accurate velocity predictions.
+Finally, the EKSA output is mapped to a velocity vector \(\hat{\vec{v}}\) via a multilayer perceptron (MLP).
+The entire CKANIO framework is trained to minimize the mean squared error (MSE) between the predicted velocity \(\hat{\vec{v}}\) and the ground-truth velocity \(\vec{v}\), ensuring accurate velocity estimation.